 One of EPA's top priorities is to prevent, prepare for, and respond to oil spills that occur in and around inland waters of the United States.
 EPA is the lead federal response agency for oil spills occurring in inland waters.
 The U.S. Coast Guard is the lead response agency for spills in coastal waters and deepwater ports.
-Subpart J of the National Oil and Hazardous Substances Pollution Contingency Plan (NCP) directs EPA to prepare a schedule of dispersants, other chemicals, and oil spill mitigating devices and substances that may be used to remove or control oil discharges.
+Subpart J of the National Oil and Hazardous spill mitigating devices and substances that may be used to remove or control oil discharges.